 Digital Connections: No Juice

-Even if you do have an amplifier or receiver lying around, hooking the soundbar up to it won’t increase the sound quality.
+Even if you do have an amplifier or receiver lying around, hooking the soundbar up to it won’t increase the sound quality which is one of the reasons why we say to skip receivers for music as well.
 Connecting soundbars to either amplifiers or receivers via digital connections will yield no results.
 Digital connections are designed to be received by a device and decoded to be transmitted as an analog electrical audio signal to a speaker.

 Soundbars, receivers, and amplifiers are designed to be the intermediary between the digital signal and the speaker.
 As such, they will not output any signal over their digital channels.
 Thus, just because you can connect HDMI or digital optical ports doesn’t mean that anything will travel between them.